antonidag/myblog/content/en/posts/postman-api-testing-github-actions/index.md

 });
 ```

-There is a great guide on this topic at Postman documentation, if you want to know more about see [here]().

 ## Automate Postman Test with Github Actions
 Before diving into the setup process, there are a few prerequisites to fix:
 - __Generate Postman API Key__
 - __Set up a GitHub Project:__ Create a project in GitHub and set up an Environment within your project.
 - __Add GitHub Secrets:__ Store credentials securely as GitHub secrets to ensure they are not exposed in your repository.

-Worth mention is that their could be more to configure and to think about if you where to use Postman in a real wold CI pipeline.
-For instance different environment and variables and etc.
+Worth mention is that their could be more to configure and think about if you where to use Postman in a production environment.

-However, once you have all your variables and secrets done Postman has made running a tests in Github Actions super simple!
+Once you have all your variables and secrets in both Postman and Github, setting up the Github actions is simple part.
+Go to the "Run Collection" menu and under the "Run on CI/CD" you can here you can configure the CI/CD settings such as environments, if you are using Github or Azure, linux or windows machine and etc. When ready you simple copy the CLI commands.
+In my case it will look as the following:
 ```
 name: Automated API tests using Postman CLI